 “You have to think about others and not just yourself.
 With a united group, you can find more solutions,” she says with conviction.

 She’s still waiting to hear the results of the scholarships she has applied for both nationally and internationally, but Érika is smiling and hopeful.
 She has fought hard to open the doors to a better future.

 “Being a girl, poor and indigenous should not be an obstacle to achieving your dreams.
 I have to do this!”

-Education, child marriage, Financial literacy
+Education, child marriage, education, Financial literacy